Online Learning: A Modern Introduction Using Convex Optimization: Reinterpreting the Online Subgradient Descent Algorithm

-The new way to write the update of OSD in \eqref{eq:quad_approx} will be the core ingredient for designing Online Mirror Descent.
-In fact, OMD is a strict generalization of that update when we use a different way to measure the locality of $\bx$ from $\bx_t$.
-That is, we measured the distance between to the current point with the squared $L_2$ norm.
+The new way to write the update of \ac{OSD} in \eqref{eq:quad_approx} will be the core ingredient for designing \emph{\ac{OMD}}.
+In fact, \ac{OMD} is a strict generalization of that update when we use a different way to measure the locality of $\bx$ from $\bx_t$.
+That is, we measured the distance to the current point with the squared L$_2$ norm.
 What happens if we change the norm?
 Do we even have to use a norm?

-To answer these questions we have to introduce another useful mathematical object: the \emph{Bregman divergence}.
+To answer these questions, we have to introduce another useful mathematical object: the \emph{Bregman divergence}.